jenkinsci/gitlab-branch-source-plugin/README.md

     ii. `Server URL` - Contains the URL to your GitLab Server.
 By default it is set to "https://gitlab.com".
 User can modify it to enter their GitLab Server URL e.g. https://gitlab.gnome.org/, http://gitlab.example.com:7990. etc.

-    iii. `Credentials` - Contains a list of credentials entries that are of type GitLab Personal Access Token.
+    iii. `Credentials` - Contains a list of credentials entries that are of type GitLab Personal Access Token or any String Credentials.
 When no credential has been added it shows "-none-".
 User can add a credential by clicking "Add" button.

     iv. `Mange Web Hook` - If you want the plugin to setup web hook on your GitLab project(s) to get push/mr/tag/note events then check this box.